-His most memorable case was an Option Agreement concerning an M25 service area which lasted for some 12 years.
+His most memorable case was acting for a landowner on the grant of an Option Agreement concerning an M25 service area which lasted for some 12 years between exchange and completion!

 Sarah is a Partner at Hart Brown and the Head of Leasehold Enfranchisement.
 Enfranchisement is a niche area of property law that entitles flat owners to take over control and ownership of their building.

 Sarah brings 13 years' experience to the firm and to her role, having practised as a Licenced Conveyancer between 2005 – 2013, and as a Solicitor from 2013 onwards.

 Clients value Sarah's depth of experience and pro-active approach to each case.